RandomFractals/RandomFractals/README.md

 ### Hi there 👋

-My name is Taras Novak.
+Our name is Taras Novak.
 [Random Fractals Inc.](https://vis.social/tags/RandomFractalsInc) is our indy projects umbrella ☂️ org.

 We make data notebooks 📚, data viz 📈 and geo data 🗺️ dev tools 🛠️ for kids 🧒👧, devs 👨‍💻👩‍💻, data scientists 🧑‍🔬👩‍🔬 and world 🌐 peace ☮️! ✌️